Requirements for ECFMG Certification for 2021 Match

 Applicants pursuing one of the five pathways for ECFMG Certification in order to participate in the 2021 Match are required to perform satisfactorily on an English language proficiency assessment.
 All pathway applicants, regardless of citizenship, native language, or medical school language of instruction, must satisfy this requirement.

 ECFMG will accept the Occupational English Test (OET) Medicine to satisfy the English language proficiency requirement.
-OET Medicine is designed specifically for physicians.
-In addition to assuring proficiency in spoken and written English, OET Medicine assesses a physician’s communication and interpersonal skills in the context of a health care setting.
-This includes the ability to show empathy and to break down complex medical terminology and procedures into language that can be easily understood by patients.
+OET Medicine is designed specifically for physicians, in consultation with physicians.
+The test assesses the health care-specific English language competency of physicians.
+It emphasizes the type of language physicians will need to communicate effectively in a clinical setting with peers and patients, including the ability to show empathy and to break down complex medical terminology and procedures into simpler language.

 To meet ECFMG’s requirement, applicants must attain a minimum score of 350 (Grade B) on each of the four measured components of OET Medicine: Listening, Reading, Writing, and Speaking.